 To foster the development of the next generation of management personnel, we are evaluating training for candidates from across the entire Group, regardless of nationality, gender, or age.
 We will evaluate our vision of management personnel, conduct assessments with the participation of industry experts, and analyze the characteristics of human resources to ensure fair personnel evaluations.
-Through this process, we will engage in systematic human ound the world requires cones human resources of diverse g with colleagues on a scale not ity, equity, and inclusion (DE&I). all Group companies outside of ting initiatives to develop workthe workstyles of employees e an overall low ratio of female ting recruiting processes to ders in management. ent personnel, we are regardless of nationality, resource development, including clarifying the strengths and weaknesses of each individual and providing opportunities to gain experience.
+Through this process, we will engage in systematic human resource development, including clarifying the strengths and weaknesses of each individual and providing opportunities to gain experience.